akamenev/aks-workshop/README.md

 # AKS Workshop
-Repo for AKS Workshop content
+Repo for AKS Workshop content.

 ## Table of Contents: